CDRT/mk_docs/docs/guides/cv/commercial_vantage.md

 Commercial Vantage is a Windows 10 Modern Application that can also be installed directly from the Microsoft Store: [https://www.microsoft.com/store/apps/9NR5B8GVVM13](https://www.microsoft.com/store/apps/9NR5B8GVVM13)

+!!! info
+    **Avoid** deploying Commercial Vantage from the Store, as it causes UAC prompts for the user to install required dependencies.

 ### Using VantageInstaller.exe

 VantageInstaller must be executed with Administrator rights in order to install the application and dependencies.
 The installation can be controlled by using the following parameters which are **case sensitive**.